Rubikcon/BlockGigs-Mobile-Version-Backend/README.md

 ## Prerequisites

 1. Node.js - Make sure you have Node.js installed (v14 or higher recommended).
-2. MySQL - Install and run MySQL locally or use a remote MySQL server.
+2. PostgreSQL - Install and run PostgreSQL locally or use a remote PostgreSQL server.
 3. Nest CLI - Install the NestJS CLI globally if you haven’t already:

 ```